7 Quirky Restaurants in Ljubljana for a memorable meal

 Argentino: Šmartinska cesta 152

-This pizzeria is very well hidden at the entrance to one of the passageways in the huge Cankarjev dom cultural centre.
-It’s almost impossible to find unless you’re told where it is.
-Set in a recessed, concrete courtyard, the decor is not very Instagrammable, and the pizzas seem small at first glance… With all that, there’s little reason for tourists to go there, which is why you should.
+This pizzeria is cleverly hidden at the entrance of one of the passageways inside the vast Cankarjev dom cultural centre.
+Unless someone points it out to you, it’s almost impossible to notice.
+The restaurant sits in a recessed concrete courtyard, and its decor is anything but Instagram-friendly.
+At first glance, the pizzas even look a bit small.
+With all that, there’s hardly any reason for tourists to stop here — which is precisely why you should.

 It was the first pizzeria in Ljubljana, opened in 1974!